N0nent1ty/BoostCraftProj/README.md

 ```html
 <person gender="female"></person>
 ```
-Should be treated as an invalid one, I still hand out my diffcal-one version that able to deal with these attribute problem,
+Should be treated as an invalid one, I still hand out my diffcult-one version that able to deal with these attribute problem,
 <person gender="female"></person> can be recognized as valid one in this version.